MultiPaper/MultiPaper/MULTIPAPER_YAML.md

 exceeds the max-players value (false, default), or whether the player count on just the local server exceeds the max-players value (true).

+`persistent-player-entity-ids`
+Whether the player should always have the same entity id across all servers.
+This is useful for some plugins that enable seamless cross-server teleporting.

 ### files

 `files-to-not-sync`